 - Using your terminal, create a directory called

 - Inside of your

 - You will also need to download the image assets and insert them into your

 grid for this project (If you don’t know what this is, no worries!
 You’ll learn more about these techniques in the coming weeks!)

-Basic Project Requirements
+Phase One: Basic Requirements

 Start by building the HTML and using semantic tags to create a clean structure for your page.
 Work to craft your HTML according to the Turing HTML Style Guide